English 中文 العربية فارسی हिन्दी ខ្មែរ नेपाली Português Русский Español

-Free bilingual reference cards and community workshops that help immigrant families navigate the American emergency medical system with confidence.
-Keep the card by your phone.
+Free bilingual reference materials and community workshops that help immigrant families navigate the American emergency medical system with confidence.
+Post the sheet by your phone.
+Carry the card in your wallet.
 Practice with the workshop.
 Know your rights.

 25M+